hanhuiyeye/RobustLearning-GutMicrobiome-CRC/README.md

 - **Output:** The cleaned and batch-effect-corrected data is stored as **`Data_After_MOSAIC`** folder.

 ## **2. Statistical Analysis**
-- Statistical computations are performed using the scripts in the **`Main.Rmd`** directory.
+- Statistical computations are performed using the scripts **`Main.Rmd`**.
-- Various analyses are conducted to identify significant microbiome features.
+- Various analyses are conducted to identify microbial signatures for colorectal cancer.

 ## **3. Data Visualization**
 - The visualization scripts in the **`Plots`** folder generate figures and graphs based on the processed data.